wesleycamargo/azure-docs.pt-br/articles/sql-database/sql-database-xevent-code-event-file.md

 &nbsp;

-Anote os valores nomeados que o script do PowerShell imprime quando termina.
-Você deve editar esses valores no script Transact-SQL na fase 2.
+Take note of the few named values that the PowerShell script prints when it ends.
+You must edit those values into the Transact-SQL script that follows as phase 2.

-## Fase 2: código Transact-SQL que usa o contêiner de Armazenamento do Azure
+## <a name="phase-2:-transact-sql-code-that-uses-azure-storage-container"></a>Phase 2: Transact-SQL code that uses Azure Storage container

-- Na fase 1 deste exemplo de código, você executou um script PowerShell para criar um contêiner de Armazenamento do Azure.
+- In phase 1 of this code sample, you ran a PowerShell script to create an Azure Storage container.
-- Em seguida na fase 2, o script Transact-SQL a seguir deverá usar o contêiner.
+- Next in phase 2, the following Transact-SQL script must use the container.

-O script começa com comandos para limpeza após uma possível execução anterior e é reutilizável.
+The script starts with commands to clean up after a possible previous run, and is rerunnable.

-O script PowerShell imprimiu alguns valores nomeados quando terminou.
-Você precisa editar o script Transact-SQL a fim de usar esses valores.
-Localize **TODO** no script Transact-SQL para localizar os pontos de edição.
+The PowerShell script printed a few named values when it ended.
+You must edit the Transact-SQL script to use those values.
+Find **TODO** in the Transact-SQL script to locate the edit points.

-1. Abra o SQL Server Management Studio (ssms.exe).
+1. Open SQL Server Management Studio (ssms.exe).

-2. Conecte-se ao seu Banco de Dados SQL do Azure.
+2. Connect to your Azure SQL Database database.

-3. Clique para abrir um novo painel de consulta.
+3. Click to open a new query pane.

-4. Cole o script Transact-SQL a seguir no painel de consulta.
+4. Paste the following Transact-SQL script into the query pane.

-5. Localize todos os **TODO** no script e faça as edições apropriadas.
+5. Find every **TODO** in the script and make the appropriate edits.

-6. Salve e execute o script.
+6. Save, and then run the script.

 &nbsp;

-> [AZURE.WARNING] O valor da chave de SAS gerada pelo script do PowerShell anterior pode começar com um '?' (ponto de interrogação).
-Quando você usa a chave de SAS no script T-SQL a seguir, deve *remover os '?' iniciais*.
-Caso contrário, seus esforços poderão ser bloqueados pela segurança.
+> [AZURE.WARNING] The SAS key value generated by the preceding PowerShell script might begin with a '?' (question mark).
+When you use the SAS key in the following T-SQL script, you must *remove the leading '?'*.
+Otherwise your efforts might be blocked by security.

 &nbsp;